How to brew pu erh tea

 For new pu erh adventurers, it’s easy to feel lost when you’re brewing your own pu erh tea.
 Read this guide to learn about the philosophy behind tea preparation.
 Discover about the different brewing tools and methods.
 Absorb expert knowledge and build your intuition.
 Then use it to your advantage to enjoy and navigate through every tea session.

+We've to confess that the title of this post is actually quite misleading.
+There's no 'right way'.
 Brewing pu erh isn’t exact science.
-There are misperception out there, making you believe that you’ve to adhere to exact temperatures, steeping times or een use special water from some kind of legendary hidden spring.
+There are misperception out there, making you believe that you’ve to adhere to exact temperatures, steeping times or that you have to use a special kind of water.

 There’s no such thing as the perfect cup of tea or a perfect way of brewing.
-Preparing tea is a way of art.
+Preparing tea isn't science, it's a way of art.
 Be an artist.
 Steep with your heart.
-Adjust the way you steep depending on the setting, and most importantly, your mood.
+Adjust the way you steep depending on the tea, the tools available, and most importantly: your mood.

 Tea can be made in a simple mug or teapot.
 Ideally you want to combine the mug or teapot with a strainer, so it’s easy to filter out the leaves.
 It’s also possible not to remove the leaves at all, and steep your tea the ‘grandpa’ way.
 We’ll explain more about this method later in this article.